azhangd/vsphere-provisioning/README.md

 # VMware vSphere Terraform Deployment

-This repository contains Terraform configuration files for deploying virtual machines on a VMware vSphere environment.
+This repository contains files for deploying virtual machines on a VMware vSphere environment.
 The deployment is customizable using variables that you can define in your `defaults.tfvars` file or pass them through the command line when running Terraform commands.

 ## Prerequisites